ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 ---
 ## What is a thermostatic valve and how does it work?

-A **thermostatic radiator valve** is nothing else that equipment which allows to quickly and easily regulate the temperature in a room.
-It is a **valve connected to a head** - when turned, it causes change of the temperature, depending on how it is set.
+A **thermostatic radiator valve** is nothing else than equipment which allows to quickly and easily regulate the temperature in a room.
+It is a **valve connected to a head** - when turned, it triggers a change of the temperature, depending on the setting.

 Radiator valves are installed in every heater and they are typically placed at exact same spot.
-It is regardless of the rdiator type or its construction A thermostatic radiator valve is installed on the pipe delivering the heating medium to the radiator.
+It is regardless of the radiator type or its construction.
+A thermostatic radiator valve is installed on the pipe delivering the heating medium to the radiator.

-**How does a thermostatic valve work?** Its internal part - valve is being opened or closed - depending on the way the valve has been turned.
+**How does a thermostatic valve work?** Its internal part (called valve) is being opened or closed - depending on the way the valve has been turned.
 It is not always fully opened or closed - usually the other setting options are used.

 ## What should you know when choosing a thermostatic radiator valve - 5 basic rules

-The market offers various type of equipment.
-To choose a thermostatic radiator valve which fits one's individual needs, one needs to remember about several important aspects.
+The market offers various types of equipment.
+To choose a thermostatic radiator valve which fits one's individual needs, one has to remember about several important aspects.
 They might affect conveniece of use or the durability of the device.
-There are **5 general rules** which you might follow when choosing a radiator thermostatic valve.
+There are **5 general rules** which might be applied when choosing a radiator thermostatic valve.

 ### 1. When choosing a thermostatic radiator valve, pay attention to its size